d12frosted/elpa-mirror/gnu/vertico-readme.txt

   `completion-table-in-turn', work correctly.
 See the [Consult wiki] for my advanced Orderless configuration with style dispatchers.
-Additionally enable `partial-completion' for file path expansion. `partial-completion' is important for file wildcard support.
-Multiple files can be opened at once with `find-file' if you enter a wildcard.
-You may also give the `initials' completion style a try.
+Additionally enable `partial-completion' for file path expansion. `partial-completion' is important for file wildcard support in `find-file'.
+In order to open multiple files with a wildcard at once, you have to submit the prompt with `M-RET'.
+Alternative first move to the prompt and then press `RET'.

   See also the [Vertico Wiki] for additional configuration tips.
 For more general documentation read the chapter about completion in the